OctoLinker/api/README.md

 # Live resolver [![Build Status][travis-image]][travis-url]

-A small service that points you to the github repository for the requested package.
+Returns the github repository url for the requested package.

 The supported registries are:
   - [npmjs.com](https://npmjs.com)